-This program is part of the Neighborhood Watch Home Presentation Series; it provides practical information about making a home or your housing area secure and an unattractive target for burglars.
-It also demonstrates how neighbors can help each other and work with the Police Department to fight crime.
+This program is part of the safety training that is conducted by the Department of Campus Safety and Fuller Housing.
+This training provides practical information about making a home or your housing area secure and an unattractive target for burglars.
+It also demonstrates how neighbors can help each other and work with Campus Safety and the Police Department to fight crime.
 Fuller Campus Safety also offers "Fuller Community Watch" which focuses on making the FTS community more aware of their surroundings and provides crime prevention strategies on a local and campus wide level.